athangk/rn-coins-mobile/README.md

 ### Coinency.
 A demo mobile app.
-Provides the ability to select and sort coins, so they can tracked and displayed  in charts.
+Provides the ability to select and sort coins, so they can be tracked and displayed  in charts.
 ##
 <p>React native expo with typescript.</p>
 <br>